 Speaking of Money-in-Politics / Full Disclosure:

-Your PoliticoPay editor was an advisor to former candidate for president Jerry Brown who made money-in-politics the centerpiece in his 1992 “Take Back America/We the People” campaign.
+Your PoliticoPay editor was an advisor to former candidate for president Jerry Brown who made money-in-politics a centerpiece in his 1992 “Take Back America/We the People” campaign.
 Governor Brown finished second to the soon-to-be-elected Bill Clinton (who prevailed with 43% of the vote in the general election due to the 19% of the vote taken by the Ross Perot “Take Your Country Back” campaign).
-The money-in-politics theme was a centerpiece again in the 2016 campaign with Senator Bernie Sanders finishing a ‘surprisingly’ strong second to Hillary Clinton Democratic Party supported campaign.
-It can be additionally noted that the surprising primary victory of Donald Trump, according to many accounts, was driven by his early pledge to “self finance” the campaign and not rely on or be ‘beholden’ to politics-as-usual with its undue influence of monied interests.
+The money-in-politics theme again featured in the 2016 presidential campaign of Senator Bernie Sanders who drew from Brown campaign positions and finished second to Hillary Clinton Democratic Party supported campaign.
+It can be additionally noted that the surprising primary victory of Donald Trump, according to many accounts, was driven by his early pledge to “self finance” his campaign and not rely on or be ‘beholden’ to politics-as-usual with its undue influence of money-in-politics and pay-to-play lobbying interests.

 California Out in Front on Public Financing of Campaigns